YvosOnTheHub/LabAstraControl/LoD_ACC_v1.3/Scenarios/Scenario04/README.md

 If you connect to the ACC GUI, you can verify that this wordpress instance is now managed by ACC.
 Note also the _id_ of this app returned by the toolkit, you will need it in the following steps.

-Before defining a protection policy, we first need to configure the Pre- and Post-snapshot hooks in order to get application consistant snapshots.
-The very first step will be to locally clone the existing hooks available on NetApp's GitHub (repo: _Verda_), followed by the upload of the MariaDB scripts in Astra Control and finally the hooks configuration for Wordpress:
+Before defining a protection policy, we first need to configure the Pre- and Post-snapshot hooks in order to get application consistent snapshots.
+The very first step will be to locally clone the existing hooks available on NetApp's GitHub (repo: _Verda_), followed by the upload of the MariaDB scripts in Astra Control and finally the hooks'configuration for Wordpress:
 ```bash
 $ git clone https://github.com/NetApp/Verda